 Learning Visual Studio

-If you are completely new to programming, you can practice language syntax in a code editor.
+If you are completely new to programming, you can get started with one of the best coding apps for beginners.
+Once you learn the basics, you can practice language syntax in a code editor.
 Visual Studio Code, or VS Code, is a code editor that is very suitable for new developers.

 For brand-new developers, jumping into using an IDE might not be the best idea.
 With an IDE, you need to learn not only the programming language but also how to work with the IDE.